Nations fail to agree plan to protect seas around Antarctica

 Some fishing fleets are looking south because stocks nearer home are depleted and some nations worry about shutting off large areas of the oceans.
 CCMALR comprises 24 member states and the European Union.

-"This year, CCAMLR has behaved like a fisheries organization instead of an organization dedicated to conservation of Antarctic waters," said Farah Obaidullah of Greenpeace.
+"This year, CCAMLR has behaved like a fisheries organisation instead of an organisation dedicated to conservation of Antarctic waters," said Farah Obaidullah of Greenpeace.

 Among proposals, a U.S.-New Zealand plan would have created a 1.6 million sq km (0.6 million sq miles) protected area in the Ross Sea - about the size of Iran.

-And the EU, Australia and France proposed a series of reserves of 1.9 million sq km (0.7 million sq miles) off East Antarctica - bigger than Alaska.
+And the EU, Australia and France proposed a series of reserves of 1.9 million sq km (0.7 mln sq miles) off East Antarctica - bigger than Alaska.

 Last week, Hollywood actor Leonardo di Caprio launched a petition to protect the seas around Antarctica with campaigning group Avaaz, saying "the whales and penguins can't speak for themselves, so it's up to us to defend them."